Skip to main content

 6 mentions Positive Neutral Negative

 Players find the game emotionally engaging, feeling a strong sense of agency and empowerment as they interact with the mechanics, despite its idle nature.
-The charming pixel art adds to the overall wholesome experience, enhancing the feeling of making meaningful choices, even if the depth of gameplay is questioned.
+The charming pixel art enhances the experience, contributing to a wholesome atmosphere that makes players feel like they are making meaningful choices, even if the depth of gameplay is questioned.
+Overall, the game successfully evokes a sense of joy and satisfaction in its players.

 • “Was surprised an idle game made me feel like I was making choices too!”